-How long does a PAT test Certificate last?
+That’s how long a PAT Test Certificate lasts.

 We say on average it takes one to two minutes to do a PAT test; around 20 to 30 items in an hour is a good working rate.
 Good enough to do a good job, spot any faults and repair them.

 So based on that, it’ll take about 3.5 hours to do 100 items; although in some environments we could do a lot more.
-We estimate to test between 200 and 300 items in a normal working day.
+We estimate to test approximately 200 items in a normal working day.